Charles T. Moran: Associate administrator for external affairs (2025–present)

 By August 2025, Moran had become the associate administrator for external affairs at the National Nuclear Security Administration.
 That month, The New York Times reported that Moran had been leading the A-Gays, an informal association of homosexual men working in the Trump administration.

 Views

 Identity and sexual issues

 Moran supports a compromise between anti-LGBT and pro-LGBT activists.
 In an interview with the Los Angeles Times, he advocated for having children wait until they are sixteen to transition, delaying classroom instruction about sexual orientation and gender identity until sixth grade, and limiting sexually explicit drag performances to adult audiences.
 Moran is a proponent of limiting presidential authority on LGBT issues, including transgender rights.

 Domestic affairs

 In his interview with the Los Angeles Times, Moran stated that, though he is a Republican, he believes in climate change and supports the Democratic Party's platform on education and working-class people.
+He praised Donald Trump's economic policies in an interview in January 2025.